-HENSLOW'S SPARROW (Ammodramus henslowii) Uncommon winter reisdent of broomsedge fields north of Lake Pontchatrain; casual elsewhere
+HENSLOW'S SPARROW (Ammodramus henslowii) Uncommon winter reisdent of broomsedge fields north of Lake Pontchatrain; casual elsewhere and then only with great effort.

-The Henslow's Sparrow is the most sought-after sparrow of Southeast Louisiana in winter, due to the fact that it usually can only be found in its very specific wintering habitat, and then only with great effort.
 In some years, at least, it proves to be rather common in this habitat, which consists of fields with a high fraction of broomsedge (Andropogon virginicus), but with scattered bushes and usually with a canopy of second-growth pines (loblolly, slash).
-According to Rich Martin, Henslow's Sparrows feed primarily on the seeds of "toothache grass."
-There is a great deal of good habitat north of Lake Pontchartrain and Henlow's Sparrows have traditionally been found in such fields south and east of Covington and east of Abita Springs.
+According to Rich Martin, Henslow=s Sparrows feed primarily on the seeds of Atoothache grass.@ There is a great deal of good habitat north of Lake Pontchartrain and Henlow's Sparrows have traditionally been found in such fields south and east of Covington and east of Abita Springs.
 Prior to Hurricane Katrina, Henlow's Sparrows could be found at the old Crescent Acres landfill in St. Bernard Parish, so that they are certainly not confined to broofsedge habitat.